hossainlab/jhossain.com/content/resume/experience.md

 active = true # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Academic Credentials, Research Experiences, and Teaching" subtitle = ""
+title = "Academic Credentials and Experiences" subtitle = ""

 # Date format for experience